What's the matter with $\Sigma m_{\nu}$?

 \section{Acknowledgements}

-The authors thank Fei Ge, Marilena Loverde, Zachary Weiner, Arsalan Adil, and Uros Seljak for many helpful discussions.
+The authors thank Zachary Weiner, Marilena Loverde, Fei Ge, Arsalan Adil, and Uros Seljak for many helpful discussions.
 The authors were supported in part by DOE Office of Science award DESC0009999.
 LK also thanks Michael and Ester Vaida for their support via the Michael and Ester Vaida Endowed Chair in Cosmology and Astrophysics.}